SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 • Inbox triage is the team's actual job most days.

-• The intake form takes a week to update.
+• The intake workflow takes a week to update.

 • The booking flow is half automated and half email.

-• The team has tried a chatbot widget and uninstalled it.
+• The team has tried an AI tool and uninstalled it.

 WHAT IT COSTS

 The cost is rarely a single line.
-It is the missed inquiries, the team hours, and the customer experience that drifts on the wrong side of expectations.
+It is missed inquiries, team hours, slow follow-up, duplicated admin, software nobody trusts, and customer experience drifting below expectations.
+Bad AI implementation can create as much work as it removes.

-• Hours of repetitive work the agent should be running.
+• Hours of repetitive work the system should be running.

-Triage, qualification, scheduling, follow-up.
-The team is doing the work the agent was built to do.
+Triage, qualification, scheduling, follow-up, routing, CRM updates, and summaries.
+The team is still doing the work the automation should be handling.

 • Inquiries the team cannot answer fast enough to close.

-Response-time is the conversion signal in most service categories.
+Response time is the conversion signal in most service categories.
+If the first reply waits on a person, the lead often keeps looking.

 • Calls missed outside business hours that walk to a competitor.